Cold Room Temperature Monitoring for Food Stores

 DeviceTypeTemperature rangeAccuracyResolutionBattery / PowerTypical use

-MCP9800 wireless temperature sensorWaterproof sensor−20°C…+55°C±0.5°C0.1°Cup to 5 yearsStandard freezers, coolers and upright fridges.
+MCP9800 wireless temperature sensorWaterproof sensor−20°C…+55°C±0.5°C0.1°Cup to 5 yearsStandard freezers, coolers and upright fridges (temperature monitoring).

-ENS210 wireless temperature & humidity sensorTemperature & humidity sensor−20°C…+55°C / 0–100% RH±0.5°C / ±3.5% RH0.1°Cup to 5 yearsCold rooms and storage areas where both temperature and humidity affect product quality.
+ENS210 wireless temperature & humidity sensorTemperature & humidity sensor−20°C…+55°C / 0–100% RH±0.5°C / ±3.5% RH0.1°Cup to 5 yearsCold rooms and storage areas where humidity affects product quality.

-DS18B20 probe-type wireless temperature sensorProbe sensor−30°C…+120°C±0.5°C0.1°Cup to 5 yearsDeep freezers, blast freezers, inside-product or liquid temperature measurement.
+DS18B20 probe-type wireless temperature sensorProbe sensor−30°C…+120°C±0.5°C0.1°Cup to 5 yearsDeep freezers, blast freezers and installations where the probe must be placed inside the chamber.

-PT100 probe-type high-range wireless temperature sensorHigh-range probe sensor−50°C…+200°C±0.2°C0.1°Cup to 5 yearsBaking equipment, elevated-temperature displays and extreme low-temperature applications.
+PT100 probe-type high-range wireless temperature sensorHigh-range probe sensor−50°C…+200°C±0.2°C0.1°Cup to 5 yearsWarm displays, baking equipment and higher-temperature monitoring points.

 Defrost handling and temperature filtering

-Reporting and compliance
+Reporting and HACCP compliance

 SensGuard cloud software

-• analyse trends to detect early signs of equipment issues or door-usage patterns.
+• analyse trends to detect early signs of equipment issues or door-usage patterns

 SensMax devices